The Power of Now

 The Power of Now: A Guide to Spiritual Enlightenment is a book by Eckhart Tolle.
-It presents itself as a discussion about how people interact with themselves and others.
-The concept of self reflection and presence in the moment are presented along with simple exercises for the achievement of its principles.
+It is a discussion about how people interact with themselves and others.
+The concept of self-reflection and presence in the moment are presented along with simple exercises for the achievement of its principles.

 Published in the late 1990s, the book was recommended by Oprah Winfrey and has been translated into 33 languages.
 As of 2009, it was estimated that three million copies had been sold in North America.